THE SKY IS THE LIMIT

 Interview by Loukia Richards

-"Goutte de ciel" - Necklace.
-Photo: Courtesy of Boucheron
+"Goutte de ciel" - necklace (detail).
+Photo: Courtesy of Boucheron.

 LR: Pythagoras called the universe "cosmos," which means jewel in Greek.
 As an artist working with both cosmos and jewelry, how do you experience and express this connection in your recent work for Maison Boucheron?